agileadam/aceasyimport/README.md

 - Prevents duplicate milestones at the project-level
 - Prevents duplicate tasks at the milestone-level, if milestone supplied (supports same-named task under multiple milestones)
 - Prevents duplicate subtasks at the task-level
-- Set label, priority, start on date, due on date, and assignee independently on each item (see *Future plans*)
+- Set label, priority, start on date, due on date, visibility and assignee independently on each item (see *Future plans*)
-- By default with attemt to verify SSL Certs, but has a config setting to override this
+- Optionally suppress SSL warnings through an `verify_ssl` configuration file parameter

 ##Usage